StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 and c.title NOT LIKE '%Demo%'
 ```

-- Count of contacts texted, with same filters
+- Count of contacts texted, with filter for date range, organization, campaign

 ```sql
 select count(distinct m.contact_number) from message m